Home

 The field of epitranscriptomics, or RNA epigenetics, is taking off, offering new insights into cancer, memory, aging and virtually every aspect of biology.
 You can read my report in the July 5, 2019 issue of Science.

-NASH has replaced hepatitis C as the most important nonalcoholic liver disease.
+NASH (recently renamed MASH) has replaced hepatitis C as the most important nonalcoholic liver disease.
 Read how researchers and companies are responding.
 (Click on link at upper right).

-My story on liquid-liquid phase separation, a 2018 Science magazine “Breakthrough of the Year” runner up, appears in the magazine’s December 21 special issue .
+My story on liquid-liquid phase separation, a 2018 Science magazine “Breakthrough of the Year” runner up, appeared in the magazine’s December 21 special issue .